popstarfreas/DG-TS/zombiesabilities.md

 Complete round 15 on Shadow's Descent.

 ### S S
 Make a wish (you don't make it, your character does).
+Wish is an RNG ability whose probabilities are altered based on your current situation.
+Most negative wishes can be negated.

 ## Vampirism
 ### Unlocked via
 Only while wearing the full vampire vanity.
+The vampire vanity must be equipped on the Trading System.
+The complete set is currently only obtainable during events that give out vanity chests.

 ### Passive
 Heal through damage at the expense of suffering increasing debuffs

 ## Astral Projection
 ### Unlocked via
-Not yet available
+Not yet available.
+This ability is currently not implemented.

 ### S S
 Leave your body and ignore enemies to travel around the map, use chests and revive others.
 Your body may still take damage and die.
 Using this again will return you to your body.